7th Pay Commission: With CG employees being snubbed in manifestos, new system is only hope

 The only other ray of hope available for the CG employees was the manifestos that were recently released by the major political parties.
 None of the parties make even a mention of this issue and there is no other assurance given as well.

-Both the BJP and Congress released their manifestos, but there has been no promise for the CG employees.
+Both the Bharatiya Janata Party (BJP) and Congress released their manifestos, but there has been no promise for the CG employees.
 There are several sops that have been doled out to the farming community, but when it comes to the CG employees all parties have remained mum.

 7th Pay Commission: Confirmed, yearly pay hikes to be based on price index